 With any property conversion, having a contingency plan is a must.
 Predicting costs can often be difficult, but budgeting for unforeseen issues is always recommended.
 More often than not, certain aspects of conversions can be overlooked.

 Lenders for barn conversions will also check whether you have enough funds for additional costs.
 They’ll do this by assessing your schedule of work and whether your budget is realistic.

 If lenders feel you’ve underestimated your costs, you may have to borrow more than you initially applied for.

 What type of mortgage will I need for a barn conversion?

 Mortgages for barn conversions can vary quite considerably.
 Depending on the nature of your project, you may benefit from the following types of finance:

 - Residential mortgage

-If your barn is uninhabitable, you’ll struggle to get a regular mortgage.
+You’ll struggle to get a regular mortgage if your barn is uninhabitable.
 This is because regular mortgages are for properties you can move straight into.
 As a result, a bridging loan may be a better alternative.

-A bridging loan can provide you with the funds to buy and convert your barn into a home.
-You’ll then be able to get a residential mortgage for your barn and at the same time, repay your bridging loan.
+A bridging loan can give you the funds to buy and convert your barn into a home.
+You’ll then be able to get a residential mortgage for your barn and, at the same time, repay your bridging loan.

 Read more: How to get a bridging loan